On a Nonlocal Integral Operator Commuting with the Laplacian and the Sturm-Liouville Problem I: Low Rank Perturbations of the Operator: Introduction

 Note that the restriction $\det B=1$ is imposed in the literature to simplify the problem.
 To see that \cref{eq:kan} follows from \cref{eq:general}, we calculate the matrix $B$, explicitly to obtain

-\begin{remark} The matrix $B$ is sometimes written in terms of the sines and cosines to reflect the self-adjointness; see, e.g. \cite{FGKNS2021,FGKLNS2021,GK-JFA19}.
+\begin{remark} The matrix $B$ is sometimes written in terms of the sines and cosines to reflect the self-adjointness; see, e.g., the works of F.~Gesztesy and his collaborators~\cite{FGKNS2021,FGKLNS2021,GK-JFA19}.
 To highlight this angular dependence, we note that one can indeed recast \cref{eq:Saito-Operator2} in the form \cref{eq:general}, using the KAN decomposition of $B$, viz.,

 with $K= \left( { }\right)$, $A= \left( { }\right)$, and $N= \left( { }\right)$, where $r>0$, and $\theta, n\in \mathbb{R}$.
 (This is a unique decomposition called ``the Iwasawa decomposition'' in the Lie theory literature; it is a special case of QR factorization; see \cite{delaCruzReyes21}).
 The correspondence between \cref{eq:kan2} and \cref{eq:general} is explicitly given by